cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 - trial_id: UUID of the newly started trial.
 - actors_in_trial: The list of all actors in the trial.
 This list has the same length and order as the list of actors provided in different places in the API, for the same trial.
+The list can be empty (or not present) in some circumstances, even if there are actors (if necessary the list can be obtained in other ways).

 ### `TerminateTrialRequest`